-To best handle the station closures, commuters should prepare and educate themselves by knowing their transportation options. goDCgo provides individual trip planning services for commuters to help plan the quickest and most affordable route to work.
+To best handle the station closures, employers and commuters should prepare and educate themselves by knowing their transportation options.* goDCgo provides individual trip planning services for commuters to help plan the quickest and most affordable route to work.

 Washington Area Bicyclists Association (WABA) offers courses for bicyclists of all skill levels to help adults ride more comfortably and confidently.

 VRE provides service Monday-Friday on its Fredericksburg and Manassas lines from Northern Virginia suburbs to Union Station and L’Enfant Station.
-Amtrak routes passengers to and from the King Street station and Union Station (WAS).

-Work shift variations that include flextime, compressed work weeks and staggered work hours.
+Work shift variations that include flextime, compressed work weeks, and staggered work hours.
 Each represents an adjustment to the traditional 9-to-5, 8-hours-a-day schedule.

-Find a quick and easy way to get in, out, and around DC in either the cheapest, quickest, or most environmentally friendly way possible.
+Find a quick and easy way to get in, out, and around DC in either the cheapest, quickest, or most environmentally-friendly way possible.

-View maps and plan a trip by transit, walking, biking (or driving).
+View maps and plan a trip by transit, walking, biking, or driving.
 Get real-time updates and notifications of delays and re-route accordingly.